 She presses into me and I slide my hand between us, reaching to touch the soft, slick skin between her thighs.

 She’s gasping these perfect little breaths and shaking against me, and I’m so hard it’s all I can do to not reach for my fly, pull out my dick, and rub all over this, but instead I slide my fingers over her unbelievably soft body.
-She’s the only woman I’ve felt in so long.
+She’s the only woman I’ve felt in so long, although I had been tuned into Live sex cams now and then when I felt the uncontrollable urge to relieve myself from the difficulty of being without a woman for as long as I had.
 It’s hard to not let my mind instinctively tattoo her with mine when I kiss her neck, her lips, her shoulder.
 And it’s easy to pretend everything beyond this room has evaporated or, at the very least, been put on pause, and that relief—even if imagined—sends a thrill down my spine, coiling tightly at the base.
 I’m so hard for this girl; she makes me harder than anything I can remember.
 I swear I can still feel the echo from almost two months ago of her lips kissing down my cock, her hands guiding me into her.

 “You have any idea how this feels to me?”
 I step back enough to watch my fingers slide up and over her clit and back down, lower, inside.
 I fucking love how they look when they’re wet with her.
 “God, when did your pussy get so sweet?”
 I look up to her downcast eyes, the lip trapped savagely between her teeth as she’s watching me touch her.
 A searing fire iron of a thought stabs at me: “You let that asshole kid lick you here last night?”